CIVITAS-John/website/_portfolio/turtle-universe.md

 collection: portfolio
 ---

-Since 2019, I have been the founder and project lead of Turtle Universe (TU).
+Since 2019, I have been the founder and project lead of Turtle Universe (TU), the mobile incarnation of [NetLogo](https://ccl.northwestern.edu/netlogo/).
 My responsibilities include:
 - Led a technical and research team with 16 undergraduate and graduate students to design and research the mobile-first incarnation of NetLogo.
 - Conducted design-based mixed methods research to understand the design of interactive scaffolds for informal, online learners (AERA 2022, IDC 2023, Constructionism 2023, ISLS 2023).